Last Updated: 9/1/23 | September 1st, 2023

 “Wow!
 I never thought about it that way,” an astonished Jessica told me.

 I gave the girl my card and wished her well.
-As she walked away, I told my friends, “That girl is never going to Ireland.”
+As she walked away, I turned to my friends, “That girl is never going to visit Ireland.”

 After years of talking to people about travel, I can tell when people are serious.
 My friend’s friend who wrote down the name of companies and websites over a beer was serious.
 Jessica?
 She’s not going to Ireland with her boyfriend anytime soon.

-Because while she was intrigued by all the tips I was giving her, she wasn’t ready to implement them, not even for a vacation.
+Because, while she was intrigued by all the money-saving tips I was giving her, she wasn’t ready to implement them.

 See, the travel industry is insidious.
 It shows you ads like this:

-So what happens?
 Bombarded by all of these ads, we assume it is the norm.
 “This is what you have to spend when you go traveling,” we think.
-Maybe one day, you’ll find a good deal but you’re still spending thousands for even a quick trip to Ireland.
+Maybe one day, you’ll find a good deal, but you’re still spending thousands for even a quick trip to Ireland.